BHoM/documentation/docs/Feature-specific guides/Datasets/index.md

 Remember that the menu system of the Dataset dropdown components are built up using the subfolders, so even if only a single dataset is placed in this custom folder it might be a good idea to still put your json file in an appropriate subfolder.

-## How to Access Datasets from Visual Studio
+## How to access BHoM Datasets programmatically
-Accessing various datasets, such as material or section datasets, can be highly beneficial when working in Visual Studio.
-This access allows you to utilize tested and standardized objects without having to redefine them, offering advantages in both quality and efficiency.
+Accessing various datasets, such as material or section datasets, can be useful when coding for BHoM.
+For example, you may need datasets when coding C# Unit Tests, or when programming some particular Engine function.

-To make these datasets accessible in a Visual Studio project, you need to ensure the correct dependencies are added to your bespoke project.
+Access BHoM Datasets from a C# program, you need to ensure the correct dependencies are added to your project.
 The following steps will guide you through the process of adding the appropriate dependencies and demonstrate a few methods for accessing your desired dataset.

-### Step 1:Access Reference Manager
+### Step 1: Access Reference Manager
 Access the Reference Manager in the C# project where you want to add the dependency.

 <!-- ![ProjectFolderReference](../../../Images/Datasets/CallDatasetFromVS/ProjectFolderReference.png) -->
 ![ProjectFolderReference](https://raw.githubusercontent.com/BHoM/documentation/main/Images/Datasets/CallDatasetFromVS/ProjectFolderReference.png)

-### Step 2:Browse for the DLL
+### Step 2: Browse for the DLL
 Go to the "Browse" tab and click the "Browse" button in the bottom-right corner.

 <!-- ![BrowseTab](../../../Images/Datasets/CallDatasetFromVS/BrowsTab.PNG) -->